austinjones/lifeline-rs/README.md

 # lifeline-rs
 Lifeline is a dependency injection library for message-based applications.
 Lifeline produces applications which are:
  - **Clean:** Bus implementations provide a high-level overview of the application, and services clearly define the messages they send and receive.
- - **Decoupled:**  Services and tasks have no dependency on their peers, as they only depend on the message types they are sending or receiving.
+ - **Decoupled:**  Services and tasks have no dependency on their peers, as they only depend on the message types they send and receive.
  - **Stoppable:** Services and tasks are trivially cancellable.
 For example, you can terminate all tasks associated with a connection when a client disconnects.
  - **Greppable:**  The impact/reach of a message can be easily understood by searching for the type in the source code.
  - **Testable:**  Lifeline applications communicate via messages, which makes unit testing easy.
 Create the bus, spawn the service, send a message, and expect an output message.

 In order to achieve these goals, lifeline provides patterns, traits, and implementations:
- - The Bus, which constructs & distributes channel Senders/Receivers, and Resources.
+ - The **Bus**, which constructs & distributes channel Senders/Receivers, and Resources.
- - The Carrier, which translates messages between two Bus instances.
+ - The **Carrier**, which translates messages between two Bus instances.
 Carriers are critical when building large applications, and help minimize the complexity of the messages on each bus.
- - The Service, which takes channels from the bus, and spawns tasks which send and receive messages.
+ - The **Service**, which takes channels from the bus, and spawns tasks which send and receive messages.
- - The Task, an async future which returns a lifeline when spawned.
+ - The **Task**, an async future which returns a lifeline when spawned.
 When the lifeline is dropped, the future is immedately cancelled.
- - The Resource, a struct which can be stored in the bus, and taken (or cloned) when services spawn.
+ - The **Resource**, a struct which can be stored in the bus, and taken (or cloned) when services spawn.

-For a quick overview, see the [hello.rs example.](https://github.com/austinjones/lifeline-rs/blob/master/examples/hello.rs).
+For a quick introduction, see the [hello.rs example.](https://github.com/austinjones/lifeline-rs/blob/master/examples/hello.rs)
 For a full-scale application see [tab-rs.](https://github.com/austinjones/tab-rs)

 ## Quickstart